forestgrape/coronavirus/economics.md

 Government support options for the economy.

 ### Acyclic Spending
-Depends on what the state owns and whether a short term increase in spending is beneficial:
+Depends on what the state owns and whether a short term increase in spending is beneficial.
+Most states own/control:
-* infrastructure e.g. transport and public buildings
-* well suited for acyclic investment since the infrastructure usually last several decades and often there is some freedom in the timing of renewal.
+* **infrastructure**: e.g. transport and public buildings: well suited for acyclic investment since the infrastructure usually last several decades and often there is some freedom in the timing of renewal.
-* for the investment to be acyclic the crisis needs to involve construction branches
-* education systems
-* mostly the need for education is steady and so short term push makes only sense in certain situations
+* **education systems**: mostly the need for education is steady and so short term push makes only sense in certain situations
-* administration
-* the need for administration tends to be steady and so short term increase makes only sense in rare situations and tends to be limited.
+* **administration**: the need for administration tends to be steady and so short term increase makes only sense in rare situations and tends to be limited.

 #### Adequate Situations
+Acyclic government funding works especially well if the crisis involve construction branches.

 * Bank Crisis 2009
   In the bank crisis acyclic investment in infrastructure was suitable because the real estate sector was hard hit and so acyclic investment in construction was possible.
 * Covid Crisis 2020
-  Only targeted economies are hit and in these the government is often not involved.
+  Only targeted economies (international travel, gastronomy, culture) are hit and in these the government is often not involved.

-#### Pro/Contra
-* as described in situations adequateness depends on the nature of the crises.

 ### Lowering the Interest Rates
 The interest rates are set by the national banks.
 Most are (formally and/or to some extent) independent of the government and their goal is defined in the constitution [to confirm].
 Often the goal is to supply sufficient money for the economics to be running well and keep the inflation in an interval conforming the economic goals.
 Nevertheless the national banks and thus setting the interest rates are part of the wider government.